locessentials/eng401-business-english-us/unit4/week12/from-employee-to-manager.md

 > People don't jobs - they quit managers.

-This page collects tips that can help new managers develop their people leading skills, so they do not become a manager that people want to quit.
+This page collects tips that can help new managers develop their people leading skills, so they can avoid becoming a manager that people want to quit.
 Specifically, this page covers the shift from employee to manager, one-on-one's and formal performance management documentation.
 These are three practical areas that new managers will need to navigate almost if not immediately.

 ## Tips for New Managers